ihmeuw-msca/weighted-average/docsrc/index.rst

-WEighted-AVErage (`weave`)
+Weighted-Average (WeAve)
 ==========================

-The `weave` package smooths data across multiple dimensions using weighted averages with methods inspired by the spatial-temporal models developed in the following paper:
+The WeAve package (pronounced 'weave') smooths data across multiple dimensions using weighted averages with methods inspired by the spatial-temporal models developed in the following paper:

 Foreman, K.J., Lozano, R., Lopez, A.D., et al. "`Modeling causes of